SurendraRedd/app-source-repo/README.md

 # app-source-repo
-Contains your application source code and a Dockerfile
+Contains your application source code and a Dockerfile.